Enrique Iglesias: 1997–1998: Vivir and Cosas del Amor

-In 1997, Iglesias' stardom continued to rise with the release of Vivir (To Live), which put him up with other English-language music superstars in sales for that year.
-The album also included a cover version of the Yazoo song "Only You", translated into Spanish as "Solo en Tí".

-Three singles were released from Vivir: "Enamorado Por Primera Vez", "Sólo en Ti", and "Miente", which topped the Latin singles chart as well as those in several Spanish-speaking countries.
-Along with his father and Luis Miguel, Iglesias was nominated for an American Music Award in the first-ever awarded category of Favorite Latin Artist.
-Iglesias lost out to his father, but performed the song "Lluvia Cae" at the event.
+In 1997, Iglesias's stardom continued to rise with the release of Vivir (To Live), which elevated him to the levels of popular English-language musicians (in sales) that year.
+The album also included a cover version of the Yazoo song "Only You", translated into Spanish as "Solo en Ti".
+Three singles were released from Vivir: "Enamorado Por Primera Vez" (In Love For the First Time), "Solo en Ti", and "Miente" (Lie), which topped the Billboard Hot Latin Songs chart as well as the charts of several Spanish-speaking countries.
+Along with his father and Luís Miguel, Iglesias was nominated for an American Music Award in the first-ever awarded category of Favorite Latin Artist.
+Iglesias lost out to his father, but performed the song "Lluvia Cae" (Rain is Falling) at the event.